pantheon-systems/documentation/source/content/guides/composer-convert.md

 </Alert>

+## Steps we'll take

+1. Convert to Composer
+1. Upgrade to Drupal 8.9
+1. Upgrade to Drupal 9

-## Checkout a New Branch
+## Add the Pantheon Integrated Composer Upstream in a New Local Branch

-You're about to make some massive changes to the codebase.
-We recommend you to do this work on a new branch, as it might take you some time to complete and rolling back can be complicated:
+You're about to make massive changes to the codebase.
+We recommend you to do this work on a new branch, as it might take you some time to complete and rolling back changes can be complicated:

 1. In your local terminal, change directories to your site project.
 For example, if you keep your projects in a folder called `projects` in the home directory: